Sports Betting Legality: Complete Guide to State-by-State Regulations

 States that have legalized sports betting haveadoptedt various regulatory frameworks:

-States like Pennsylvania and Michigan tie sports bet licenses to exist casino operations. -
+- Casino base model States like Pennsylvania and Michigan tie sports bet licenses to exist casino operations.

-States like Colorado and New Jersey allow multiple operators to compete for market share. -
+- Competitive open market States like Colorado and New Jersey allow multiple operators to compete for market share.

-States like New Hampshire and Rhode Island have grant exclusive or extremely limited rights to specific operators. -
+- Limited operator model States like New Hampshire and Rhode Island have grant exclusive or extremely limited rights to specific operators.

-States like Oregon and Washington d.c. have placed their lotteries in charge of sports bet operations. -
+- Lottery run model States like Oregon and Washington d.c. have placed their lotteries in charge of sports bet operations.

 Key considerations for legal sports betting